TCS Manual Testing Interview Questions and Answers For Freshers | Updated 2026

 Retesting is the process of verifying a specific defect after developers provide a fix.
 The same failed steps are executed again to confirm issue resolution correctly.
 Retesting focuses only on defect-related functionality rather than full application coverage.
 Successful retesting may move defect status toward closure stages.
 Retesting is commonly asked with regression testing.

-29. How to explain Retesting and Regression difference?
+29. What are key feature of Retesting and Regression difference?

 Ans:

-- Retesting checks one fixed defect, while regression checks related old functionalities broadly.
+• Retesting checks one fixed defect, while regression checks related old functionalities broadly.
+Retesting confirms a specific issue is solved.
+Regression ensures other areas still work.

-- Retesting confirms issue resolution, regression ensures no side effects significantly.
+• Retesting confirms issue resolution, regression ensures no side effects significantly.
+Both are important after code changes.
+They serve different purposes clearly.

-- Retesting scope is narrow, regression scope is usually wider effectively.
+• Retesting scope is narrow, regression scope is usually wider effectively.
+One focuses on a defect, the other on system stability.
+Scope difference is commonly asked.

-- Clear examples improve fresher interview responses naturally.
+• Clear examples improve fresher interview responses naturally.
+Practical comparisons are easier to explain confidently.
+Structured answers create better impact.

 30. What is Black Box Testing?